danilo-drs/dynamic-form/README.md

     So this project is a POC to build a form dynamically, the developer must pass an array with form itens and events.
     This will build the form automatically and fire the events when needed.

+    There is no great css work here, I'm thinking in leave this project like an scafold for any project.
+So if you have your UI with bootstrap, bulma or whatever, this must fit with some html and css changes.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.